pd95/promptmind/README.md

     poetry run python scripts/index.py
     ```

     (by default the documents in `docs` will be read.
-But you can specify a different folder as a parameter.)
+But you can specify different folder, files and even URLs as a parameter.)

 3. Run the query app: